matias015/EvElement/README.md

 }
 ```

-You can set a parent where the search would be perform
+you can choose the parent where the search will be performed
 ```
 element().inParent('.class-of-parent').whereClass('class-of-element');